cthoyt/cthoyt.github.io/_posts/2024-06-04-easy-orcid.md

 ## Affiliations

 ORCID breaks up affiliations into several blocks: educations, employments, invited positions, etc.
 I'm focusing on educations and employments here.
+The processing code could be extended for the others later.

 Employments contained ROR references but educations didn't, and even when they're available, they're incomplete.
-So I used the PyOBO bridge to ROR and
+[PyOBO](https://github.com/biopragmatics/pyobo) has implemented a loader for ROR.
+Any resource loaded through PyOBO can also be used for named entity normalization through an interface to [Gilda](https://github.com/gyorilab/gilda).
+This allowed for grounding of a large number of missing education and employer entries.
+Here's the total number of cross-references made from educations and employments to ROR and other nomenclature authorities.

 | Resource                                                  |     Count |
 |-----------------------------------------------------------|----------:|